 Being present in the pre-internet era, there are items at the bookstore that you cannot find anywhere else.
 This cult has become part of the stores image and reputation

 The American Book Center is a family-owned bookstore that originated in Amsterdam, which opened its doors in 1972.
-Since starting out in the Seventies, the bookstore has branched out contributing to stores in Amsterdam, Hague and a pop-up store in Amstelveen.
+Since starting out in the seventies, the bookstore has branched out contributing to stores in Amsterdam, Hague and a pop-up store in Amstelveen.
 The owner and founders of the business are Lynn Kaplanian Buller and her husband, who have passed the business down through each generation of their family.
 Director and manager of the American Book Center, Martijn Meerts describes Lynn as being the heart and soul of the American Book Center. «They are semi-retired now.
 Her children have grown up and worked in the store.
 Her son left the company this month due to his aspirations of travelling.
-She is the mother of the company and overlooks every decision that is made».
+She is still the mother of the company and overlooks every decision».